University of Arizona: Research

 UA is a member of the Association of Universities for Research in Astronomy, a consortium of institutions pursuing research in astronomy.
 The association operates observatories and telescopes, notably Kitt Peak National Observatory just outside Tucson.
-UA is a member of the Association of American Universities, and the sole representative from Arizona to this group.
-Led by Roger Angel, researchers in the Steward Observatory Mirror Lab at UA are working in concert to build the world's most advanced telescope.
-Known as the Giant Magellan Telescope, it will produce images 10 times sharper than those from the Earth-orbiting Hubble Space Telescope.
-The telescope is set to be completed in 2021.
-GMT will ultimately cost $1 billion.
-Researchers from at least nine institutions are working to secure the funding for the project.
-The telescope will include seven 18-ton mirrors capable of providing clear images of volcanoes and riverbeds on Mars and mountains on the Moon at a rate 40 times faster than the world's current large telescopes.
-The mirrors of the Giant Magellan Telescope will be built at the U of A and transported to a permanent mountaintop site in the Chilean Andes where the telescope will be constructed.
+UA is a member of the Association of American Universities.

 Reaching Mars in March 2006, the Mars Reconnaissance Orbiter contained the HiRISE camera, with Principal Investigator Alfred McEwen as the lead on the project.
 This NASA mission to Mars carrying the UA-designed camera is capturing the highest-resolution images of the planet ever seen.
 The journey of the orbiter was 300 million miles.
 In August 2007, the UA, under the charge of Peter Smith, led the Phoenix Mars Mission, the first mission completely controlled by a university.
 Reaching the planet's surface in May 2008, the mission's purpose was to improve knowledge of the Martian Arctic.
 The Arizona Radio Observatory, a part of Steward Observatory, operates the Submillimeter Telescope on Mount Graham.

 The National Science Foundation funded the iPlant Collaborative in 2008 with a $50 million grant.
 In 2013, iPlant Collaborative received a $50 million renewal grant.
 Rebranded in late 2015 as "CyVerse", the collaborative cloud-based data management platform is moving beyond life sciences to provide cloud-computing access across all scientific disciplines.

 In June 2011, the university announced it would assume full ownership of the Biosphere 2 scientific research facility in Oracle, Arizona.
 Biosphere 2 was constructed by private developers (funded mainly by Texas businessman and philanthropist Ed Bass) with its first closed system experiment commencing in 1991.
 The university had been the official management partner of the facility for research purposes since 2007.